-As you would know, Craigslist is the topmost website in the USA for selling or buying or renting things.
+As you know, Craigslist is the topmost website in the USA for selling buying or renting things.
 It is the leader in free and paid classifieds in America.
 Therefore, Craigslist is the first place to go.

 Make a list of things that you wish to sell.
 You could list some stuff as scrap and others as old and non-working vehicles, bikes or machines.
 Make separate listings for different materials and provide a contact number where buyers can call you.

 Surprisingly, Facebook Marketplace is one superb option to sell scrap instead of looking for scrapyards.
 That’s because lots of scrap buyers and recyclers or even hobbyists look for junk for sale or free on Facebook Marketplace.
 If you have a Facebook account, making posts on Facebook Marketplace is simple.
 Take pictures of the stuff you’re selling, quote a price and say how you want the payment.

 Google and Google Maps are your best resources to find scrapyards and recyclers nearby.
 Simply key in the search words ‘scrapyard near me’, and the website or app will show you several places within a short distance.
 In most cases, you can also view the distance between their premises and your home.
 Usually, they would have a phone number under the name, where you can make contact.

 4. USA Yellow Pages